 Let’s break down this topic into some manageable chunks.

 • What does a “test optional” policy mean?
 It means that schools don’t require test scores for a complete application.
 This is in contrast to a “test blind” application policy where schools will specifically not consider your test scores even if you send them.
-Given the Zombie Apocalypse that we are currently experiencing, many colleges have announced a change in their application policies for the class of 2021 to a test optional policy.
-A few colleges have moved to a test blind policy.
+During the pandemic, most colleges announced a change in their application policies for the class of 2021 to a test optional policy.
+Many colleges have extended that policy to the class of 2022.
+You can check the policy of the colleges you're interested in here.

 • What happens when a college goes test optional?
 Colleges experience at least two changes when they go test optional: average test scores rise and selectivity increases.
 Average test scores rise because students who are lower-scoring do not report their scores, so their overall average rises for the incoming class.
 Selectivity rises because students (incorrectly) perceive that it is easier to be accepted and more students apply.